How to Draw UML Sequence Diagram?

 To release mouse button

-10. Select Message from Resource Catalog.
+10. Select Message from the Resource Catalog.

 Select message in Resource Catalog

-11. This pops up a list of name that you can choose for the new sequence message.
-You can see that those are operation of classRegistrationController.
+11. This pops up a list of names that you can choose for the new sequence message.
+You can see that those are operations of classRegistrationController.
 Select createUser(name, password).

 Operation selection